From a place name meaning "oak clearing" in Old English. It was borne by American sharpshooter Annie Oakley (1860-1926).

 Originally a name designating a person from Ursel, Germany.

 Derived from the Old English given name Uhtric

 which was composed of the elements uht

 "dawn" and ric

-Denotes a person who hailed from one of the various places in England called Overton or Orton.
+Denoted a person who hailed from one of the various places in England called Overton or Orton.

-Denotes a person who came from any one of the places in Britain called Ouston or Owston.
+Denoted a person who came from any one of the places in Britain called Ouston or Owston.